Diallo75012/git_sre_agents/notes.md

   response_format: Option<&HashMap<String, Value>>,
 )?;

-// ce call the api and get a response that need to be unwrapped par next call (result returned) machine_api_call(
+// we call the api and get a response that need to be unwrapped par next call (result returned) machine_api_call(
   &endpoint, // "https://cerebras...."
   &payload,  // &serde_json::Value